Sally Elizabeth Carlson: Career and contributions

 and was described as a mentor by Margaret P. Martin, who completed her Ph.D. at Minnesota in 1944.

 Recognition

 Carlson won a Distinguished Teacher Award at Minnesota.

-After her 2000 death, the library of the University of Minnesota memorialized her in an exhibit, titled "Elizabeth Carlson, notable alumna".
+After her death at a nursing home in Minneapolis on November 1, 2000, at the age of 104, the library of the University of Minnesota memorialized her in an exhibit titled Elizabeth Carlson, notable alumna.